ka4ep/Lexical.Localization/docs/ILineFormat/README.md

 | LinePattern | &#9745;  | &#9745; |
 | LineParameterPrinter | &#9745; | &#9744; |

-# LineFormat.
+# LineFormat
-**LineFormat.* is an *IAssetNameKeyPolicy* class that prints and parses keys into strings using the following notation.
+**LineFormat* is an *ILineFormat* class that prints and parses keys into strings using the following notation.
 ```none
 parameterName:parameterValue:parameterName:parameterValue:...
 ```